Privacy statement for the register of Save the Children Finland’s Nettivihje.fi service

 Register of Save the Children Finland’s Nettivihje.fi service.

-4. Legal basis for the processing of personal data and IP address
+4. Legal basis for the processing of personal data and IP addresses

-5. Purpose of processing reported information and registered IP address information
+5. Purpose of use of information contained in tips and registered IP address data

-Save the Children Finland (SCF) and its Child Protection and Finnish Hotline function manage the Finnish Hotline (Nettivihje.fi) where anyone can report online child sexual abuse material or illegal activities related to online child sexual abuse or suspicions of those.
-SCF works in close cooperation with the National Bureau of Investigation (NBI), and information indicating illegal material and activities is submitted to Finnish authorities for evaluation and possible further measures, in accordance with mutually agreed code of practice.
-In addition, information (URL address) of material on foreign servers deemed illegal and a violation of children’s rights is forwarded to the INHOPE network hotline[1] of the country where the material is hosted for possible further action in accordance with national legislation.
-The aim of the INHOPE network is to promote the removal of child sexual abuse material (CSAM), with the help of national and international cooperation.
+Save the Children Finland works closely with the National Bureau of Investigation (NBI).
+Information referring to material and/or activities suspected of being illegal is forwarded to the Finnish authorities (e.g. NBI, child welfare services, police) for assessment and possible further action in accordance with jointly agreed practices.
+In addition, information (URL address) about material located on a foreign server that is assessed as illegal and violating children’s rights is forwarded to the INHOPE network hotline[1] of the country where the material is hosted for possible further action in accordance with national legislation.
+The aim of the INHOPE network is to promote the removal of illegal material depicting sexual violence against children from the internet through national and international cooperation.

-The IP address is stored from the following forms:
+The IP address is stored from the following report forms

-The IP address is not stored from the form “Child sexual abuse material, CSAM (Note!
-You can report anonymously.)”.
+The IP address is not stored when using the anonymous form

 6. Personal data to be processed

-IP address of the sender of the specified forms (see section 5).
-IP address is a series of numbers, and it cannot be linked to an individual by SCF.
+The IP address of the sender of the specified forms (see section 5).
+The IP address is only a series of numbers and SCF does not link it to a specific person.

-The sender’s IP address is automatically stored from the forms specified in section five (5) when the form is sent.
+The report sender’s IP address is automatically stored from the report forms specified in section five (5) when the form is submitted.

-The sender can also enter contact details or personal data on the form.
-That information is not stored after the report has been processed.
+The sender of the report form may also attach personal data to the form, which will be stored for four (4) months after the report has been processed.

-8. Protection of personal data and information security
+8. Protection of personal data and data security

-Information contained in the registry is treated confidentially.
-Electronically processed register data is appropriately protected against unauthorised access by firewalls and other technical protection measures.
-Databases and their backup copies are stored in a locked room, and the information can only be accessed by certain previously designated people.
-Manual material is stored in a locked room.
-The register is only used by persons working for the controller or companies acting on behalf of the controller who use it to perform their work tasks.
-People who belong to the controller’s organisation have a personal ID and password for the register.
-Users are bound by confidentiality and nondisclosure.
+The information contained in the register is treated as confidential.
+The information in the register that is processed electronically is adequately protected from outsiders by firewalls and other technical security measures.
+The databases and their backups are in a locked room and can only be accessed by certain pre-designated persons.
+Manual material containing personal data is processed immediately and destroyed or forwarded to the authorities.
+The register is only used by persons employed by the controller or companies acting on its behalf whose job description includes its use.
+Persons belonging to the controller’s organisation have a personal user ID and password for the register.
+Users are bound by confidentiality and non-disclosure obligations.

-9. Regular disclosure and transfer of personal data and transfer of data outside the EU or EEA
+9. Regular disclosure and transfer of personal data and whether we transfer data outside the EU or EEA

-SCF works in close cooperation with the National Bureau of Investigation (NBI), and information indicating illegal material and activities is submitted to the Finnish authorities for evaluation and possible further measures, in accordance with mutually agreed code of practice.
-In addition, information (URL address) of material on foreign servers deemed illegal and a violation of children’s rights is forwarded through INHOPE’s ICCAM system[2] to the INHOPE network hotline of the country where the material is hosted for possible further action in accordance with national legislation.
-The INHOPE network includes members located outside the EU or the EEA.
+Save the Children Finland works closely with the National Bureau of Investigation.
+Information referring to material and activities suspected of being illegal is forwarded to the authorities (e.g. NBI, child welfare services, police) for assessment and possible further action in accordance with jointly agreed practices.
+In addition, information (URL address) about material located on a foreign server that is assessed as illegal and violates children’s rights is forwarded via INHOPE’s ICCAM system[2] to the INHOPE network’s hotline in the country of origin for assessment and possible action in accordance with that country’s legislation.
+The INHOPE reporting service network includes members located outside the EU or EEA.

 Transfer of data through INHOPE’s ICCAM system is not regular because not all reports are forwarded through the ICCAM system.
 The ICCAM system is only used to forward reports that are assessed to contain material that can be analysed in the ICCAM system and contain illegal material or material that violates children’s rights.
 This means that the transfer is necessary for important reasons of public interest (Article 49(1)(d) of the EU General Data Protection Regulation).